appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2*
-1. Verification shall confirm that the application safely parses XML input and is not susceptible to common XML parsing vulnerabilities including XML injection, XML external entities (XXE), or XPath injection.
+1. Test shall confirm that the application safely parses XML input and is not susceptible to common XML parsing vulnerabilities including XML injection, XML external entities (XXE), or XPath injection.

 ---